-As described in Section 3, the format of a donor's publication, together with the weight ascribed to individual indicators, determine its overall score in the Index.
+As described in Section 3, the format of a organisation's publication, together with the weight ascribed to individual indicators, determine its overall score in the Index.

-Indicator weights are determined by the component to which a given indicator belongs and the priorities identified by potential data users among donors, governments and civil society organisations.
-As in previous years, commitments to aid transparency and organisation planning information remain important.
+Indicator weights are determined by the component to which a given indicator belongs and the priorities identified by potential data users among organisations, governments and civil society organisations.
+We carried out an online data user survey as part of the review of our assessment approach and the results largely agreed with the existing weightings between components.
+Because of this we have not changed the component weightings and these remain the same as in the 2018, 2020 and 2022 Indexes.
+Commitments to aid transparency and organisation planning information remain important.
 However, information on individual development projects covered by the other four Index components is critical in order for information to be useful to partner country governments, civil society and other stakeholders.
 Weightings attached to components and indicators reflect these gaps and needs.